neelarya19/CryptoPrice/README.md

 ## Built with

-[Django](https://docs.djangoproject.com/en/4.0/) - Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
+- [Django](https://docs.djangoproject.com/en/4.0/) - Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.

-[Django rest framework](https://www.django-rest-framework.org/) - Django REST framework is a powerful and flexible toolkit for building Web APIs.
+- [Django Rest Framework](https://www.django-rest-framework.org/) - Django REST framework is a powerful and flexible toolkit for building Web APIs.

+- [jQuery - Ajax](http://www.w3schools.com/jquery/jquery_ref_ajax.asp) - jQuery simplifies HTML document traversing, event handling, animating, and Ajax interactions for rapid web development.

+- [Bootstrap](http://getbootstrap.com/) - Extensive list of components and  Bundled Javascript plugins.

+- [Redis](https://redis.io/) - Redis is an in-memory data structure store, used as a distributed, in-memory key–value database, cache and message broker, with optional durability.

+- [Celery](https://docs.celeryproject.org/) - Celery is an asynchronous task queue or job queue which communicates via messages, usually using a broker to mediate between clients and workers.